wordofwarning/wordofwarning.org/current/2023/raz/index.md

 Age Advisory: 14+ (parental/guardian discretion).<br>Content Warnings: may disturb, please click [here](/warnings) for specific warnings.<br>Features: spoken + sung text, live composed music + soundscape, pre-recorded film + videography.<br>Queries: please call <a href="https://thelowry.com/visit-us/access" target="_blank">The Lowry</a> on 0161 876 2183 or email <mailto:access@thelowry.com>

 #### About
-Drawing on personal experiences, original new writing, and film-making underpinned by a live-looped soundscape, *Unnatural Cycles — A Ghost Story* is a nuanced exploration of infertility, faith, and what it means to bear the weight of inherited generational trauma.
+*Unnatural Cycles — A Ghost Story* emerged from a dream in which Avital met her Grandmother, followed by a year of listening to old cassettes in which she was interviewed about her experiences surviving the Jewish Holocaust.

-*Unnatural Cycles* emerged from a dream in which Avital met her Grandmother, followed by a year of listening to old cassettes in which she was interviewed about her experiences surviving the Jewish Holocaust.
+Drawing on personal experiences — told in song, live-looped audio, and film — *Unnatural Cycles* holds the weight of present and generational trauma in the body of a woman reckoning with inherited pain and the desire to bear a child.

 #### Artist
 Jerusalem-born singer-songwriter Avital Raz has made a name for herself singing politically engaging, strikingly original, and fearless songs — to emerge as a distinctive and truly individual voice that speaks with a very real and potent self-expression.